karachtani/trumpPredictor/README.md

 ## Running

 ## File Explanations
+### q_data/
+stock and twitter data that has been preprocessed for q learning is cached here to avoid recomputation

 ### q_learning/
 #### q_experiment.py
 q learner taught with optimal hyperparameters as found in Qtuner.py; this produced the graphs presented in workshop